toolbuddy/papoGen/README.md

     ```

 * After specifying the `src/` directory, *PaperCSS* will fetch all files in JSON format under `src/`, and use the *filename* for each as "tag" in output.
-* *papoGen* will base on the specified format to generate content (see more detail below)
+* *papoGen* will base on the specified format and generate content (see more detail below)
     * Currently support: `text` (see the source directory: `test/` as input, and destination directory: `docs/` as output)

 ---